-During this week in 1984, a NASA astronaut makes the first untethered spacewalk.
-No one had ever done such a thing before!
+On this day in 1984, a NASA astronaut makes the first untethered spacewalk.
+No one had ever done such a thing before.
 Usually, a long cable keeps astronauts safely bound to their spacecraft.
 But now Captain Bruce McCandless II would leave the Space Shuttle Challenger and float freely in space, relying only on a propulsion system strapped to his back.

 “It may have been one small step for Neil,” McCandless joked as he left the Space Shuttle that day.
 “But it’s a heckuva big leap for me.”